Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 The **Collections** component contains the classes that  handle dynamically sized aggregates of data.
 They include a wide range of  collections such as arrays, lists and maps.

-Collections classes are *generic*, that is, they can  hold a variety of objects which do not necessarily inherit from a unique root  class.
+Collections classes are *generic* (C++ template-like), that is, they define  a structure and algorithms allowing to hold a variety of objects which do not  necessarily inherit from a unique root class (similarly to C++ templates).

 When you need to use a collection of a given type of object you must *instantiate* it for this specific type of element.
 Once this declaration is compiled,  all the functions available on the generic collection are available on your *instantiated  class*.

 However, note that:
   * Each collection directly used as an argument in OCCT public  syntax is instantiated in an OCCT component.
   * The *TColStd* package (**Collections of Standard Objects** component)  provides numerous instantiations of these generic collections with objects from  the **Standard** package or from the **Strings** component.
 The **Collections** component provides a wide range of  generic collections:
   * **Arrays** are generally used for a quick access to the item,  however an array is a fixed sized aggregate.
   * **Sequences** are variable-sized structures, they avoid the  use of large and quasi-empty arrays.
 A sequence item is longer to access  than an array item: only an exploration in sequence is effective (but sequences  are not adapted for numerous explorations).
 Arrays and sequences are commonly  used as data structures for more complex objects.
-  * On the other hand, **maps** are dynamic structures where the  size is constantly adapted to the number of inserted items and the access time  for an item is effective.
-Maps structures are commonly used in cases of  numerous explorations: they are typically internal data structures for complex  algorithms. **Sets** generate the same results as maps but computation time  is considerable.
+  * **Maps** are dynamic structures, where the size is constantly adapted to the number of inserted items and access to an item is the fastest.
+Maps structures are commonly used in cases of numerous explorations: they are typically internal data structures for complex algorithms.
-  * **Lists, queues** and **stacks** are minor structures  similar to sequences but with other exploration algorithms.
+  * **Lists** are similar to sequences but have different algorithms to explore them.
+  * Specific iterators for sequences and maps.

 Most collections follow value semantics: their  instances are the actual collections, not **handles** to a collection.
 Only  arrays and sequences may also be manipulated by handle, and therefore shared.

+Each collection directly used as an argument in Open CASCADE Technology public syntax is instantiated in an OCCT component using the corresponding generic class in package
+<i> TCollection</i>, by means of compiling the CDL declaration of the instance.
+Thus OCCT generic classes require compilation of definitions in the CDL language and therefore can only be instantiated in WOK.

+If you do not use CDL in your project (CDL compilation under WOK is necessary to instantiate any generic Collection from package <i>TCollection</i>), then you should use the Collections defined in <i> NCollection</i> package.
+It contains definitions of the same generic collection classes described above, but in a form of C++ templates.
+Therefore, to instantiate any collection type no additional support is required beyond the ANSI C++ compiler.

 @subsubsection occt_fcug_3_1_2 Generic general-purpose Aggregates